 Attendees addressed the strategic issues around the funding of emerging clean growth sectors.
-It was broadly agreed that the delivery of innovation should be support by the government but led by the more adaptive and less budget-restricted private sector.
-It was mentioned that COP-26 has the potential to deliver a blueprint towards decarbonisation and if successful could inspire young minds to join these emerging sectors.
+It was broadly agreed that the delivery of innovation should be supported by the government but led by the more adaptive and less budget-restricted private sector.
+It was mentioned that COP-26 has the potential to deliver a blueprint toward decarbonisation and if successful could inspire young minds to join these emerging sectors.

 Other key areas discussed were;

 how companies and financial institutions can be motivated to decarbonise their operations and portfolio’s, highlighting the shift towards carbon focused financial reporting frameworks.

 how these new standards have created a culture of accountability but warned against an overreliance on a bottom-up approach from consumers which could and has led to ‘Greenwashing’.

 the value and confidence in current metrics used and how granular they would have to become to reduce carbon emissions